juancoariza/IntegrationTrigProject/README.md

   - Lambda Expressions:
   *Note: for this section, I borrowed and cited the code found at https://www.tutorialspoint.com/java8/java8_lambda_expressions.htm.
-  Said code is commented and noted to show my understanding of Lambda expressions. *
+  Said code is commented and noted to show my understanding of Lambda expressions.
+The code is placed as the class [Java8Tester] *

   - Java.time and Java.time.format:
   The *time* package was imported for its classes [LocalDate] and [LocalTime].
 Once imported, objects named currentDate and currentTime